Wisent Facts

 Wisent Physical Description

-The wondrous Wisent instantly captues the attention and appreciation of those fortunate enough to view one of these wonders.
-Unlike some creatures, however, it doesn’t soley do so due to its visual appeal.
+The wondrous Wisent instantly captures the attention and appreciation of those individuals fortunate enough to view one of these wonders.
+Unlike some creatures, however, it doesn’t solely do so due to its visual appeal.
 That’s true since it’s also an extremely large species of bovine.

-Following a pattern common to most mammals, it displays a certain degree of the physiological trait of sexual dimorphism.
-In its case, though, this characteristic manifests itself purely in terms of size.
+Following a pattern common to most mammals, thhis behemoth displays a certain degree of the physiological trait of sexual dimorphism.
+In its case, though, this characteristic manifests itself purely in terms of sheer size.
 When it comes to appearance, the genders appear the same.

-Exceptional specimens nevertheless do sometimes occur, as well.
+Exceptional specimens of this wonder nevertheless do sometimes occur, as well.
 Yet, when these do, even they rarely exceed these measurements by much.
 In the past, though, many grew far larger.
-In fact, records exist of male individuals sometimes reaching 4,200 lb (1,900 kg)!
+In fact, records exist of scattered male individuals sometimes reaching 4,200 lb (1,900 kg)!

-Otherwise, both sexes of the amazing Wisent present the same overall appearance, except for sexual organs, of course.
+Otherwise, both sexes of the amazing Wisent present the same overall appearance to the observer, except for sexual organs, of course.
 Generally, the fur of the animal develops as quite thick.
 It also displays varying shades of dark brown.
-It also grows longer on the front of the body.
+This also usually grows longer on the front of the body.

 The astonishing mammal additionally develops comparatively thick horns.
-Unlike some related species, though, male and females alike produce these intriguing features.
+Unlike some related species around the world, though, male and females alike produce these intriguing features.
 Each attains a length of around 2 ft (0.6 m), and shows a curved shape and deep black color.

 - Kingdom: Animalia